News

 The Executive Director of The Elsevier Foundation, Ylann Schemm.
 (Photo: The Elsevier Foundation)

 "Women bear the brunt of climate change.
-The TWAS-Elsevier Foundation climate women partnership recognizes this and the fact that women scientists are often deeply embedded in their communities," said the The Executive Director of The Elsevier Foundation, Ylann Schemm.
+The TWAS-Elsevier Foundation climate women partnership recognizes this and the fact that women scientists are often deeply embedded in their communities," said the Executive Director of The Elsevier Foundation, Ylann Schemm.
 "This enables them to tackle issues ranging from climate literacy to sustainable food gardens and climate resilient pastoralism from different perspectives, ensuring that mitigation efforts make a real difference on the ground.”

 The projects were meant to address local problems linked to climate change and included improving food security in Guatemala, building the their resilience of pastoral women in Kenya, conservation of mangroves in Ghana, and empowering girls and women from earliest childhood.